rtCamp/pwa-extension/README.md

 - `Add to Home Screen` popup for mobiles with custom icon setup in WP theme `(your-theme//assets/img/icon-{width x height}.png'`.
 - Offline reading by caching assets and pages.

+## Integration with izooto plugin.
+- Registers izooto service worker using `wp_front_service_worker` hook to main service worker file
+- Removes Service worker code of izooto from `?izooto=sw` to prevent conflicting it with main service worker.

 # Does this interest you?

 <a href="https://rtcamp.com/"><img src="https://rtcamp.com/wp-content/uploads/2019/04/github-banner@2x.png" alt="Join us at rtCamp, we specialize in providing high performance enterprise WordPress solutions"></a>